FlorianMarsch/rg35xxp-unchained/README.md

 ### known issues
 the sudo command does not work. as everything is executed as root anyways, i didnt care to fix it :)

-Ff you put the files into TF1 use /mnt/mmc/... instead of /mnt/sdcard for TF2
+For Steps [change language via ssh](#change-language-via-ssh) and [enable 64 bit via ssh](#enable-64-bit-via-ssh) : If you put the files into TF1 use /mnt/mmc/... instead of /mnt/sdcard/..., which is for TF2.

-Put your Device onto a power plug while using ssh and set display always on, else the display might turn of because of inactivity and you will loose the connection.
+Put your Device onto a power plug while using ssh and set display always on, else the display might turn off because of inactivity and you will loose the connection.

+To make the Java JDK run i also needed to execute `aptitude install zlib1g:arm64`.
+(Cross Compile not possible, so i need to compile Native Java Applications on that RG35XX+ :sunglasses: ).
+But because of this, i am not sure if the steps described in [enable 64 bit via ssh](#enable-64-bit-via-ssh) are sufficient.

 ## whats next
 I plan to simplify the scripts, so that they all can run automatically with a single action.
-I am not an Ubuntu experts, so it might take a while but ultimativelly i want to merge all provided steps into 1.
+I am not an Ubuntu expert, so it might take a while but ultimativelly i want to merge all provided steps into 1.

-- change root password
 - install ssh
 - change system language to english
 - install arm64 capabilities